jc22dora/ftdpack/README.md

 # ftdpack
 ftdpack is a python package that acts as an API for the SEC's Failure To Deliver data.
-The database is automatically update by a script on my home machine every 4 hours, although the SEC only posts data every two weeks.
+The database is automatically updated by a script on my home machine every 4 hours, although the SEC only posts data every two weeks.
 I do this for a few reasons, but mainly just to make sure the data is up to data within a reasonable time frame incase of any oddities in the SEC posting timeframe(which is inconsistent).

 # Installation
 Use the package manager [pip] to install ftdpack.